vdubya/BIMJSON/README.md

   - `"number"`
   - `"height"` (room/space height)
   - `"label_placement"` object with `"z"` and `"y"` coordinates.
-- `"Space"` objects may have an array member called `"zones"` containing objects with at least a `"zone_id"` as a foreign key to the objects in the `"AttributeColletion"` of type `"Zone"`.
+- `"Space"` objects may have an array member called `"zones"` containing objects with at least a `"zone_id"` as a foreign key to the objects in the `"AttributeCollection"` of type `"Zone"`.
 For data exchanges, these objects may also contain all the attributes and objects from the related `"Zone"` type BIMJSON object.

 ### 5.5 The Component Feature
 - The `"geometry"` object of the `"Component"` is a `"Point"` type with coordinates for all three axes.
 In addition, it contains an `"angle"` attribute with the counterclockwise rotation of the object in radians and a `"mirror_y"` attribute that can be set to `"true"` or `"false"`.
 Note: Mirroring over the X-axis is not needed since the combination of a rotation with a mirroring over the Y-axis leads to the same result.